-It is AIE's policy to make current technology available to students, faculty, and administrative staff.
+It is AIE's plan to make current technology available to students, faculty, and administrative staff.
 Current technology will ensure that students maximize their educational experience while studying at AIE.
 Current technology will help ensure that graduates are prepared to enter the job market having experienced current and up-to-date hardware and software, and industry related work techniques.
-As such, company policy mandates a three year rotation/upgrade of educational computers, annual software updates, and a five year rotation/upgrade of administrative computers, unless otherwise authorized.
-Video cards for educational and faculty computers may be updated more frequently as required by internal specifications and software changes.
+As such, student and staff standard operating environments are reviewed annually and upgraded when necessary (usually in the summer and staged where possible).
+Hot swap student environment computers are available immediately for emergency repairs to keep the student experience uninterrupted.